 In every walk with nature, one receives far more than he seeks– John Muir –

 Since no one could thoroughly answer my questions, I decided to find out for myself and then let the world know.
-From the start of wheelchairtraveling.com, I began reviewing national parks as well as monuments, recreational areas, wetlands, landmarks, etc., in addition to state and regional parks and gardens, in order to create a map of outdoor accessibility for all to find.
-In addition to trails, overlooks and other points-of-interest, I also wanted to document basic park amenities like toilets and drinking fountains, along with overnight options; for example, camping, glamping, yurts, bungalows, cabins, and so on.
+From the start of wheelchairtraveling.com, access to the outdoors was important, like to national parks as well as monuments, recreational areas, wetlands, landmarks, etc., in addition to state and regional parks and gardens.
+Along with trails, overlooks, and other points-of-interest, I also wanted to document basic park features such as toilets and drinking fountains, but also overnight the options (camping, glamping, yurts, bungalows, cabins, and so on).
 All of these details often varied drastically park to park, which only fueled the pursuit.

 To tell the story of a park’s access, I also created a YouTube Channel, where I continued to add videos, along with the detailed photos in the reviews.
 As I documented parks, I was grateful to connect with other outdoor lovers using wheelchairs, and some even shared their own adventures on my website, to whom I cannot thank enough.
 Every park ranger that I had the pleasure of meeting, and sometimes interviewing, was absolutely lovely and committed to caring for the parks.

 With many reviews completed on wheelchairtraveling.com, the National Park Service supported the mission, which aligned with the official creation and launch of the Access 2 Parks Project in 2015.
 By turning parks into a focal point on wheelchairtraveling.com, I felt more traction, awareness, and support could be gained regarding the need for information on park accessibility.